- 1 cup uncooked rice

 Start by making rice according to package instructions.
+Note, cooking times will change depending on the type of rice.
 While rice cooks, prepare everything else.

 To serve, spoon rice in the bottoms of each bowl.
 Evenly divide the tofu and broccolini and top with extra sauce and topping of choice.
 Serve immediately.